-Dave Bozied Internships: Up to four positions are available for undergraduates majoring in the following:
+Dave Bozied Internships: Up to four positions are available in the following departments:

 Applicants must have a South Dakota address or be attending a South Dakota university.